- Institution Description

 A campus-wide benefit of the Master Advisor Program has been the opportunity for advisors from all colleges across the University to interact, come to appreciate each other, and develop contacts.
 These advisors have worked together and developed common purpose, which makes for better advisors and improves the community spirit of Missouri State University.
 Advisors have demonstrated their commitment to students, to advising, and to their own development in the way they have embraced this program.
 Those of us who have planned the program have been overwhelmed by the interest and support given to our efforts.

 In 1996, the Master Advisor Program was designated by the Funding for Results Committee as one of five outstanding teaching/learning initiatives at Missouri State University.
 In 1997, the National Academic Advising Association recognized the Master Advisor Program as an Outstanding Institutional Advising Program.

 The Master Advisor program was included as an "Exemplary Program" in the 2003 NACADA monograph "Advising Training: Exemplary Practices in the Development of Advisor Skills."
 The Advising Basics Workshop and the Master Advisor Workshop were included as exemplary practices in the 2007 NACADA monograph "The New Advisor Guidebook: Mastering the Art of Advising Through the First Year and Beyond."

 Register for the next Master Advisor Workshop.
-Call Kathy Davis at 836-5258 or send her e-mail at KathyDavis@MissouriState.edu for complete information.
-Three workshops are offered each year in May, August and January.
+Call Kathy Davis at 836-5258 or email her at KathyDavis@MissouriState.edu for complete information.
+Three workshops are offered each year in May, August, and January.

 Read the Master Advisor Training Program Description